 - Create empathy with the navigator, and keep probing if your pair is still on board.
 While listening, wait till the end of the sentence rather guessing it.
 Look at your pair sometimes when speaking/listening.

 - Have the initiative to switch roles.
 You can propose the ‘specifier/implementer’ technique (one writes the spec, the other implements) if you need to explain a complex topic or feel the navigator is lost.

 - Do not criticize the apparently “non-sense Google searches” made by the driver; that’s part of the research.
 If you let the driver finish thoughts, there’ll be two perspectives to face the problem.

 - Avoid condescending explanations.
-Try to teach within the context and in small chucks rather that shoving/showing off your immense knowledge about the project.
+Try to teach within the context and in small chunks rather than shoving/showing off your immense knowledge about the project.

 - Avoid repeating “I know that”, “Yes I saw that”.
 Even if true, you might be preventing future teachings.
 Just move on.
 Prefer to say “interesting” when you learn something.

 - Avoid sentences that start with “in my last company” or “given my experience”.
-Just say them if they’re facts.
+Go directly the the underlying facts.

 - The driver is responsible for the implementing but if you see him/her stuck, you may politely say “Can I try something?” so you can switch roles.

 - Be aware, from time to time, if the navigator wants to say something.
 He/she may be holding to avoid interrupting you, so pause sometimes to listen.